goessner/v2/README.md

 object at least providing an `x`- and `y`-member.
 An `x/y`-getter and - for some readonly functions not even necessary - `x/y`-setter is also sufficient.

-With this convention v2 objects should perfectly harmonize with ECMAScript 7 [typed objects](https://github.com/hemanth/es7-features#typed-objects).
+With this convention v2 should perfectly harmonize with custom objects as well as possible ECMAScript 7 [typed objects](https://github.com/hemanth/es7-features#typed-objects).

 An alternative representation using arrays `[<number>,<number>]` shows comparable [performance](http://jsperf.com/object-vs-array) results.
 Even if arrays perform slightly better, the code is already significantly less readable compared with objects,